+The backtrack procedure is responsible for generating and sending new nogoods.
+As we saw, it is only called when there is no way for the agent to set is value so that no constraints are violated.
+This means that someone else must change their value.
+That someone else is the agent with the lowest priority in the nogood.
+Backtrack first uses the hyper-resolution rule (or similar) to generate one or more nogoods.
+Each one of these nogoods is then sent to the agent in that nogood that has the lowest priority.
+Also, if the hyper-resolution generated a contradiction, represented as an empty set then this means that no solution exists and thus the algorithm is terminated.

+Notice that, since the nogoods are always sent to the lowest priority agent and the agents have linear priorities, the nogoods always flow from the high priority agents to the low priority agents.
+Namely, the highest priority agent will never receive a nogood, the second highest priority agent will only receive nogoods from the highest priority agent, and so on.
+This suggests to us that the lower priority agents will end up doing more work [32].

-[32]In a DCOP, agents can eliminate a number of hypotheses by using filtering algorithm or the hyper-resolution-based consistency algorithm [33].
+In a DCOP, agents can eliminate a number of hypotheses by using filtering algorithm or the hyper-resolution-based consistency algorithm [33].
 Both of the algorithms are examples of a general class of algorithms called consistency algorithms.
 In hyper-resolution-based rule, all constraints are represented as a "nogood", which is prohibited combination of variable values.
 The "nogood" is generated by an agent to inform other agents about a taken variable from its domain and consequently eliminates non-possible solutions.
 In ABT algorithm, which is using hyper-resolution rule to find solution, the generation procedure of a new "nogood" message is basically identical to the hyper-resolution rule.
 In other words, a new "nogood" is generated only when the constraints that are not satisfied in the current situation.
 During the search, if consistency is not achieved, then agents using hyper-resolution rule to generate new message, which express no more available task exists to assign, and exchanging them to higher priority agent.
 Therefore, as long as, a single selection of values would become fatal in large-scale problems, such an exhaustive search can be virtually impossible for large number of agents.

 This model assumes the existence of a reliable underlying communication structure among the Quay Crane Agents (QCAs), so the topology of the physical communication network plays an important role here.
 We assume the agents have other adjacent agents addresses and can send messages to them.
 Also the delay in delivering a message is finite.